brianshumate/vaultron/README.md

 ## Why?

-A reasonably cool and useful Vault environment on macOS in about 60 seconds...
+A reasonably cool and useful Vault environment on macOS in less than 1 minute

 ## How?